court seal

 Certificate for Review

-No. 25-0112/AF.
-United States, Appellant v.
-William C.S.
-Hennessy, Appellee.
-CCA 40439.
-Notice is given that a certificate for review of the decision of the United States Air Force Court of Criminal Appeals was filed under Rule 22 on this date on the following issue:
+No. 25-0243/MC.
+United States, Appellant. v.
+Anderson A. Ixcolgonzalez, Appellee.
+CCA 202400253.
+Notice is given that a certificate for review of the decision of the United States Navy-Marine Corps Court of Criminal Appeals was filed under Rule 22, together with a motion to file the brief separately under Rule 30, on this date on the following issues:

 Order Granting Petition for Review